turingschool/front-end-curriculum/lessons/module-1/html-1.md

 # Practice

 ### Containing Elements, Semantics & Text
-Let's experiment with the following tags codepen:
+Let's experiment with the following tags in codepen:

 * `header`
 * `footer`